-Arenac County is predominately a rural, forested area.
+Arenac County is predominately a rural, farming and forested area.
 It is about 30 - 40 minutes north of the industrial tri-city region of Midland, Bay City and Saginaw.
-It borders on Lake Huron and the Saginaw Bay and is considered part of the northern recreational area of Michigan.
-The economic base of the county includes recreation, agriculture, manufacturing and government employment.
+It borders on Lake Huron and the Saginaw and is considered Bay part of the northern recreational area of Michigan.
+The economic base of includes the county recreation. agriculture, manufacturing and aovernment employment.

-The population of the county is 17,269, increasing roughly 9% per decade since 1970.
+The population of the county is 15,070, increasing roughly 9% per decade since 1970.
 The county has a work force of about 5300 persons of which over 36% work outside the county (most likely in the tri-city area, a 25 - 30 minute commute).
 Unemployment in the county is relatively high when compared to both state and national rates but, when compared to the surrounding counties, Moffatt Township is relatively normal.
 (See Annual Employment Rate)